Manufacturers :

 History & Background

-The site you are reading now started it's life as a links & info page dealing with hard disk recording on the Atari Falcon in 1994 and was hosted on the old Veda community server in Iceland, in 1996 we added a section on modular synthesis and there were a sundry small pages related to semi-pro audio and non related materials held out on a number of free community servers.
-They mostly languished during 97 and 98 due to work commitments but in 1999 when Veda and the rest of the "open" and "free" Internet resources suddenly morphed into a commercial organisations overnight and thus yours truly started to look for a new home for the hompages that I held out at the time, post haste.
-The audiotools.com domain had been registered a few weeks earlier with a vague intent of having a site that dealt with computer audio in general rather the sundry DAW related pages held out previously, the Bode pages were moved to the domain and a couple of pages providing info & links on open reel recorders and DAT machines were throw up there but behind an empty front page linked to from some of my other DAW recording pages with the intention of moving them elsewhere later.
+The site you are reading now started its life as a links & info Gopher page dealing with hard disk recording on the Atari Falcon in 1993 and in 1994 the site was converted to HTML, was hosted on the old Veda community server in Iceland.
+In 1996 a section on modular synthesis was added to the site and there were sundry small pages related to semi-pro audio held out on a number of free community servers.
+These mostly languished until 1999 due to work commitments, but then all of the "open" and "free" Internet resources suddenly morphed into commercial organisations overnight, thus forcing yours truly to look for a new home for the pages held out at the time.
+The audiotools.com domain had been registered a few weeks earlier with a vague intent of having a site that dealt with computer audio in general rather the sundry DAW related pages held out previously, the Bode (modular synthesiser) pages were moved to the domain and a couple of pages providing info & links on open reel recorders, DAT machines and photographic equipment were thrown up there but behind an empty front page and only linked to from some offsite pages with the intention of moving them elsewhere when convenient.

 If you want to sue, the address is :